 You can start another fire, take your time to make breakfast, pack your things, and plot your next move, in an unhurried and non-damp fashion, while you leaf through the pages of the bothy book reading about the people you’ve never met who are now connected to you by place.

 Are there any drawbacks?
-Of course, but don’t believe this nonsense about mice.
+Of course, but don’t believe the nonsense about mice in the bothies.
 If you fall asleep fast enough and don’t hear the pitter-patter of their tiny feet then they actually don’t exist…

 268004